 - 3. In the Client IP Address field, enter the range of IP addresses (up to 10) that can be leased to the devices by the L2TP/IPSec VPN server. - 4.
-Keep IPSec Encryption as Encrypted and create an IPSec Pre-Shared Key. - 5.
+Keep IPSec Encryption as Encrypted and create an IPSec Pre-Shared Key. - Note: Enable NetBIOS Passthrough function to allow NetBIOS packets to be broadcasted through VPN tunnel. - 5.
 Click SAVE. - 6.
 Configure the L2TP/IPSec VPN connection account for the remote device.
 You can create up to 16 accounts.

-- 4) Click Add. - Enter the Username and Password to authenticate devices to the L2TP/IPSec VPN Server.
+- 4) Click Add. - 5) Enter the Username and Password to authenticate devices to the L2TP/IPSec VPN Server.